francisaddae/companyCam/README.md

 ASSUMPTIONS:

- Warehouse Instance is Set Up
+ 1. Warehouse Instance is Set Up
- Database and Schema are to set up before running the model. env variables are to be set to be set up.
+ 2. Database and Schema are to set up before running the model.
+ 3. env variables are to be set up.
+ 4. schema is to be run before code is implemented.( In production, this will be done using Terrform and make setup)

  ## Data Visualization